obokhove/FDnumerics2526/adrian/assignment3/readme.md

 - adrian_poisson.pdf contains theory for the first exercise sheet of the assignment 3!
+- adrian_ground_water.pdf contains the solution to sheet 2 assignment 3!
 - adrian_poisson.ipynb is a jupyter notebook containg answers to sheet 1 of assignment 3!
     - whole sheet
 - adrain_groundwater.ipynb is a jupyter notebook containing answers to sheet 2 assignment 3!